-- Priority updates installed and restart is required. - To finish neutralizing threats, restart the computer. - To enable or disable the hypervisor, restart the computer. - Request for allowing a process to modify an object. - Successful connection to a remote computer in the Anti-virus Network.
+- Priority updates installed and restart is required. - To finish neutralizing threats, restart the computer. - To enable or disable the hypervisor, restart the computer. - Request for allowing a process to modify an object.

 10.2 Update

 On this page, you can configure various Dr.Web update parameters, such as components that should be updated, an updating source, update period, proxy server, and update mirror.